Unlocking the Future of Work - with Career Maps

 Career Maps: A Sustainable, Embeddable Platform

 Career maps are not just a one-time initiative—they are a sustainable, embeddable platform designed to integrate into workforce systems, career services, and employer tools.
-The first version of the platform is launching in December 2025, and we are inviting partners to join us in shaping it from the ground up.
+The first version of the platform is launching in early 2026, and we are inviting partners to join us in shaping it from the ground up.

 If you're an employer, training provider, or workforce development leader, we’d love to collaborate.
 Let’s build a future where every worker has a clear path to success, and every industry has the skilled workforce it needs to thrive.